ashwini688/SafetyRing-Public/PRIVACY_POLICY.md

 5. 👶 Children’s Privacy

-SafetyRing is not directed to children under the age of 13.
+MySafetyRing is not directed to children under the age of 13.
 Because it uses SMS and location features, it is intended for adult users.
 Parents or guardians should supervise if installed by minors.
 We do not knowingly collect personal information from children.

 6. 📝 Changes to This Privacy Policy